 “At the stroke of the midnight hour, when the world sleeps, India will awake to life and freedom.
 A moment comes, which comes but rarely in history, when we step out from the old to the new, when an age ends, and when the soul of a nation, long suppressed, finds utterance..”

-The title, Garam Hawa (Scorching Summer Wind), suits the story of the movie.
-It shows the difficulty faced by the man, and coming out of it is mere possible.
-He is hard-struck from his surroundings, but has to fight back.The resuscitation of being called an outsider in his own country, depicts the hardship of every Muslim after the partition.
-It merely retrospects happy moments of his life, but only hardships.
-It concludes that the one cannot run from his responsibility, his love and his identity.
+The title, Garam Hawa (Scorching Summer Wind), suits the mood of the story completely.
+It visualizes the difficulty faced by an ordinary man in ordinary circumstances.
+He is hard-struck with the changing times.
+It concludes that the one cannot run from his responsibility, his love for the country and his identity.
 Be it Muslim, Sikh or Hindus, whoever have been living in their own country as refugees have to accept their new lives, either live it or fight for the change.

 Video on Partition of India, 1947

 - Wiki Article on Partition of India 1947